Light to Light walk

 - Always carry a first aid kit, plus sufficient food and water (you’ll need around 6 litres per person per day)

-- Be sure to wear a hat, sensible footwear and sunscreen and take appropriate weatherproof clothing and insect repellant
+- Take appropriate weatherproof clothing and insect repellant

 - If you choose to walk the track in sections, consider car pooling ahead of time

 - Let someone know about your itinerary so that they can alert authorities if you're overdue

 - While the track offers easy walking along a well-marked route, it does cover some remote country – it’s a good idea to bring a topographic map and compass, or a GPS

 - Remember to take your binoculars if you want to birdwatch and whale watch along the way

 - A current NSW recreational fishing licence is required when fishing in all waters

 - The campgrounds along the walk are equipped with picnic tables, barbecues, and toilet facilities.

 - Check the condition before setting out as some of the roads within the park can become boggy when it rains